nih-cfde/organization/CommunicationManagementHelp.md

 *Private messages are different from private channels.*
 In a private *channel* anyone in that channel can invite others, it is private in that you need an invitation to join, not that no one else can ever see it.
 Anyone joining a channel can see it's entire history.
 Private channels can also have an unlimited number of members (up to everyone in the CFDE).

-In a private *message*, no one can leave or join the message group, and the maximum number of members is eight.
+In a private *message*, (Direct message) no one can leave or join the message group, and the maximum number of members is eight.
 If you are in a private message, you will see that the gear icon *does* an option to 'Invite another member' to your private message, however if you do that, it just starts a new private session with your new group.
 The added member cannot see the history of the original group.

 #### Threads
 Slack supports chat threading.
 This allows you to continue conversations in a busy Channel without all the replies getting jumbled together.